flux-framework/flux-core/doc/man1/flux-cron.rst

 When registered, cron entries are automatically *started*, meaning they are eligible to run the configured command when the trigger condition is met.
-Entries may be *stopped*, either by use of the *flux cron stop* command, or if a *stop-on-failure* value is set.
-Stopped entries are restarted using *flux cron start*, at which point counters used for repeat and stop-on-failure are reset.
+Entries may be *stopped*, either by use of the :program:`flux cron stop` command, or if a *stop-on-failure* value is set.
+Stopped entries are restarted using :program:`flux cron start`, at which point counters used for repeat and stop-on-failure are reset.

-Stopped entries are kept in the flux cron until deleted with *flux cron delete*.
+Stopped entries are kept in the flux cron until deleted with :program:`flux cron delete`.
 Active cron entries may also be deleted, with currently executing tasks optionally killed if the :option:`--kill` option is provided.

 TASK EXECUTION